electron/electron/docs/api/session.md

 #### `ses.removeExtension(extensionId)`

-* `extensionId` String - ID of extension to remove
+* `extensionId` string - ID of extension to remove

 Unloads an extension.